SpaceWorksCo/guides/Resync-The-Blockchain.md

 Never delete the `wallet.dat` file when deleting blockchain files.

-The `wallet.dat` which holds all of your addresses and private keys.
+The `wallet.dat` holds all of your addresses and private keys.

 ### Instructions